wefo-coding/blender-alignment-tool/README.md

 With this function you create a transformation orientation called 'Align' aligned to the active object.

 ### Orientation to vertices
-Coming soon: Align the transformation axes to the selected vertices.
+Align the transformation axes to the selected vertices.

 ### Align to orientation
 Align selected objects.